adapt-it/adapt-it-mobile/_pages/adapting.md

     ![Adapt]({{ site.baseurl }}/assets/img/Adapt.png)

     If this is your first time opening the project actions after importing documents, this will be the first chapter of the first document you imported (or the first document, if this was a text file).
-Otherwise, it will be the document and chapter you last adapted.
-Click on this link to open that chapter and start adapting.
+Otherwise, it will be the document and chapter you last adapted. tap on this link to open that chapter and start adapting.

+   Tap on this button to adapt from where you left off.

 ----